Skip to content

 TypePayloadPurpose

-message{text, session_id, attachments?}Send a user turn to the agent
+text_final{text, session_id, attachments?}Send a user turn to the agent

 command{name: stop|clear|new|reset|…, session_id}Slash-command equivalents